 Pizza Inn franchise expenses include general and administrative expenses directly related to the continuing service of the Pizza Inn domestic and international franchises.
-Franchise expenses increased to \$0.6 million for the three month period ended September 23, 2018 compared to \$0.3 million for the three month period ended September 24, 2017.
-The increase was primarily related to convention fund contributions which were recorded as revenue in the current year due to adoption of Topic 606 but were recorded as reductions to expense in the prior year.
+Franchise expenses increased \$43 thousand for the three month period ended December 23, 2018 compared to the three month period ended December 24, 2017.
+Franchise expenses increased \$0.3 million for the six month period ended December 23, 2018 compared to the six month period ended December 24, 2017 primarily as a result of the change in treatment of convention fund contributions due to adoption of Topic 606.